4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 ```
 This function simply:

-   -Copies the encrypted data into a buffer.
+   - Copies the encrypted data into a buffer.

-   -Decrypts it using RC4 with a given key.
+   - Decrypts it using RC4 with a given key.

-   -Computes a hash of the decrypted data and compares it to a known hash.
+   - Computes a hash of the decrypted data and compares it to a known hash.

 The function `DecryptRC4AndCheckHash` is invoked three times, and in each call, it performs a stage of decryption.